-No Recommendation Evidence level Severity 26 In general, it is recommended to maintain antithrombotic prophylaxis for a minimum of 7 days or until the patient is ambulation.
-High Strong 27 In the case of major abdominal surgery, the prophylaxis will be extended up to 4 weeks after surgery.
-Specific situations: In general, urological, gynecological and neurosurgery surgery: 8 days; in case of immobilization of the patient, it should be prolonged until ambulation.
-In general, urological, and gynecological surgery in patients with cancer: 4 weeks (28 days).
+No Recommendation Level of evidence Grade of recommendation 26 In general, it is recommended to maintain antithrombotic prophylaxis for a minimum of 7 days or until the patient is ambulation.
+High Strong In the case of major abdominal surgery, the prophylaxis will be extended up to 4 weeks after surgery.
+Specific situations: 27 In general, urological, gynaecological and neurosurgery surgery: 8 days; in the event of the immobilisation of the patient, it should be prolonged until ambulation.
+Moderate Strong In general, urological and gynaecological surgery in patients with cancer: 4 weeks (28 days).
 In hip surgery: 4-6 weeks (28-42 days).
-Moderate Strong 28 Early mobilization and the use of gradual compression elastic stockings are recommended for the duration of the immobilization period.
-High Strong 29 Compression stockings are effective in preventing thromboembolic disease in surgical patients, reducing the risk even more if combined with pharmacological agents.
-High Strong 30 Intermittent pneumatic compression devices decrease the incidence of deep vein thrombosis, the method combined with pharmacological measures being more effective, mainly for neurosurgical patients and / or surgeries with high VTE risk.
+In knee surgery: 3-4 weeks (21-28 days).
+28 Early mobilisation and the use of gradual compression elastic stockings are recommended for the duration of the immobilisation period.
+High Strong 29 Compression stockings are effective in preventing thromboembolic disease in surgical patients, reducing the risk even further if combined with pharmacological agents.
+High Strong 30 Intermittent pneumatic compression devices decrease the incidence of deep vein thrombosis.
+Combining this method with pharmacological measures is more effective, mainly for neurosurgical patients and / or surgeries with a high risk of venous thromboembolism (VTE).
 Moderate Strong 31 Prophylaxis regimens include direct acting oral anticoagulants (dabigatran, apixaban, rivaroxaban) or low molecular weight heparins (enoxaparin, bemiparin, tinzaparin).
 High Strong 32 A full bath is recommended prior to surgery.
-Moderate Strong 33 In most patients undergoing an elective surgical procedure, solid food should be allowed up to 6 hours before induction of anesthesia, and clear liquids up to 2 hours before anesthesia.
-High Strong 3.
-4 In those patients with delayed gastric emptying and in emergency surgery, it is recommended to fast from midnight or 6-8 hours before surgery.
-Moderate Strong 35 Oral intake of carbohydrate-rich beverages up to 2 hours before surgery is safe and is not associated with increased risk of aspiration.
-Moderate Strong 36 Oral administration of 200-400 ml of a drink containing 50 g of carbohydrates should be allowed up to two hours before surgery since this treatment improves the patient's feeling of well-being and can reduce hospital stay and insulin resistance.
-Moderate Strong 37 In obese and / or type 2 diabetic patients with good glycemic control without associated chronic complications, the use of carbohydrate-rich drinks 3 hours before surgery could be considered.
-This can be given together with your usual antidiabetic medication.
+Moderate Strong 33 In most patients undergoing an elective surgical procedure, solid food should be allowed up to 6 hours before induction of anaesthesia, and clear liquids up to 2 hours before anaesthesia.
+High Strong 34 In those patients with delayed gastric emptying and in emergency surgery, it is recommended to fast from midnight or 6-8 hours before surgery.
+Moderate Strong 35 Oral intake of carbohydrate-rich beverages up to 2 hours before surgery is safe and is not associated with an increased risk of aspiration.
+Moderate Strong 36 Oral administration of 200-400 ml of a drink containing 50 g of carbohydrates should be allowed up to two hours before surgery as this treatment improves the patient's feelings of well-being and can reduce hospital stay and insulin resistance.
+Moderate Strong 37 In obese and / or type 2 diabetic patients with good glycaemic control without associated chronic complications, the use of carbohydrate-rich drinks 3 hours before surgery could be considered.
+This can be given together with the patient's usual antidiabetic medication.
 Low Weak